tluan/CARTS21_scripts/best/README.md

 - `/medaka`: Contains Medaka polished genome files.
 - `/nextpolish`: Contains final polished genome files from NextPolish.

-## Advanced Configuration

-For more advanced users, the Nextflow script can be modified to include additional stages or change computational resources per process depending on the infrastructure available.

 ## Troubleshooting

 Common issues include path errors, environment misconfigurations, or missing dependencies.
 Ensure all paths are correct and all required software is properly installed and accessible.
+Please put an issue ticket if you encounter any unresolvable issues.

 ## Contributing